bi3mer/go-test/README.md

 tl;dr, MIT

 All the code I've written is under the MIT license.
 However, this is written in Go, which is under BSD-3.
 I also have a dependency on [Bubble Tea](https://github.com/charmbracelet/bubbletea) for the TUI, which is under the MIT license, and [Lip Gloss](MIT), which is under the MIT license.
-Further, not all the code in this repository is code that I have written.
-Specifically, I took code from [Bubbles](https://github.com/charmbracelet/bubbles)---under the MIT license---and modified it to fit my requirements.